medplum/medplum/packages/docs/blog/2023-10-27-digital-health-operations/2023-10-27-digital-health-operations.md

 To implement these elements, companies need IT infrastructure that can be tailored to their service niche.

-_But this not what traditional EHRs were built for_ - rather, they were built to serve a broad healthcare domain at a smaller scale, typically within the four walls of a single site.
+_Traditional EHRs weren't built for this_ - rather, they were built to serve a broad healthcare domain at a smaller scale, typically within the four walls of a single site.

 ## Well-Defined Service Menu

 Successful digital health operations start with a crystal-clear understanding of their clinical service menu.
-From an IT standpoint, this translates into a world of codes:
+From an IT standpoint, this means defining your codes:

 - [ICD-10](https://www.icd10data.com/) and [CPT](https://www.ama-assn.org/practice-management/cpt/cpt-overview-and-code-approval) codes for services
 - [LOINC](/docs/careplans/loinc) codes for diagnostics
 - [RXNorm](/docs/medications/medication-codes#rxnorm) codes for medications

-A well-defined scope not only sets the stage for streamlined billing and integration, but also paves the way for a superior clinical experience.
+A well-defined scope not only sets the stage for streamlined integration and billing, but also paves the way for a superior clinical experience.
 Instead of using one-size-fits-all EHRs, developers can build dedicated interfaces for physicians, highlighting only the necessary data for that specific care context.

 The result?
-Reduced data entry, no physician burnout, and easier physician recruitment.
+Reduced data entry, no physician burnout, and easier clinician recruitment.
 That's why Medplum provides a truly headless platform - to empower developers to create purpose-built physician experiences.

 :::tip Example: Summer Health